 Avoid hearing another whiny, “I’m bored.”
 Boil two cups of baking soda with one cup cornstarch and 1¼ cups water until thickened.
 Remove from the heat and cool.
 It makes a fun, pliable modelling clay that’s good for a day.

 Check out more clever uses for cornstarch all around the house.

 One of the most popular baking soda uses is to keep our fridges smelling fresh, but that deodorizing power works on other appliances, too.
 Sort out a stinky dishwasher with a baking soda wash.
 Put 1 cup of baking soda in the bottom of the dishwasher and run it on a rinse cycle.
 If the smell persists, sprinkle a few tablespoons on the bottom of the washer to sit there between loads.
 There’s no need to rinse it out before running the next load.

 Make tomatoes taste sweeter

-If last year’s garden tomatoes tasted dull, take action this year to ensure your garden harvest is as good as it can be.
-Sprinkle baking soda lightly on the soil around the base of your tomato plants; the resulting bounty will taste sweeter.
+If last year’s garden tomatoes tasted bland, take action this year to ensure your garden harvest is as good as it can be.
+Sprinkle baking soda lightly on the soil around the base of your tomato plants; according to baking soda brand Arm & Hammer, the resulting bounty will taste sweeter.